Allaman/nvim/README.md

 Replace `allaman/nvim` in the former commands with just `nvim`.

-## Installation

-I created an installation [script](install.sh) that sets up all required tools on a fresh machine to work with my Neovim config.

-For now, it works on Debian/Ubuntu and Arch.
-MacOS will be added soon.

-USE AT YOUR OWN RISK!!

 ## Requirements

 There are some tools that are required in order to use some features/plugins: